Real estate calculators and rental market data

 Huntsville, AL

-NASA, defense contractors, and the Army — Huntsville's renter base has security clearances and steady paychecks.
-One of the fastest-growing cities in the South, and the rental demand here is the kind that doesn't disappear in a downturn.
+NASA, defense contractors, and the Army.
+Huntsville's renter base has security clearances and steady paychecks.
+One of the fastest-growing cities in the South, with rental demand that doesn't disappear in a downturn.

 14 zip codes